Vincent DiNapoli: Union boss

 DiNapoli dominated the New York City District Council of Carpenters through his ally Teddy Maritas.
 In 1981, DiNapoli, his brother Louis, and Maritas, were indicted on labor racketeering and extortion charges in a Racketeer Influenced and Corrupt Organizations Act indictment.
 DiNapoli allegedly became worried that Maritas might cooperate with law enforcement.
 In 1982, Maritas disappeared before the trial was scheduled to start.
 After Cafaro became a government witness, he claimed that DiNapoli murdered Maritas.
 Later in 1982, DiNapoli pleaded guilty to lesser charges and was sent to prison for five years.
 While in prison, his union rackets were managed by his brother Louis and Louis Moscatiello.
 DiNapoli later became close to the next District Council President, Paschal McGuinness, and the two men continued to enforce a mob tax on all drywall construction in New York.

 In 1978, DiNapoli established the Operative Plasterers and Cement Masons International Association Local 530 and designated Mosciatello as business manager.
 DiNapoli also controlled Carpenters Local 257 through his associates Attilio Bitondo and Eugene Hanley.
 DiNapoli used their positions to extort contractors operating on the East Side of Manhattan.
 DiNapoli would again be convicted and sentenced to prison; his interests in the District Council would be absorbed by a close associate, Liborio Bellomo.

+In 1978, DiNapoli formed two drywall companies, Inner City Drywall and Cambridge Drywall.
+By 1979, DiNapoli and his protege Steven Crea started working with SEBCO (South East Bronx Community Organization), an organization created by Catholic priest Louis Gigante, who was the brother of Genovese family boss Vincent Gigante.
+SEBCO was an organization of low-income housing in the South East Bronx that was financed by the federal Department of Housing and Urban Development.
+DiNapoli's drywall companies were able to secure construction projects award by SEBCO.
+By 1980, DiNapoli had secured more than $16 million worth of SEBCO contracts and more than $60 million in municipal contracts with two drywall companies.

+In 1981, DiNapoli pleaded guilty to labor-racketeering, while his codefendant Theodore Maritas head of the city's carpenters union had disappeared.
+Congressman Mario Biaggi, a Bronx Democrat urged the federal judge to suspend DiNapoli's five-year sentence.
+In 1982, DiNapoli was linked to another drywall company Three Star Drywall, which had received over $1 million in subcontracts from SEBCO.
+In 1983, DiNapoli was imprisoned and his protege Crea would visit him on numerous occasions.

 DiNapoli did not hesitate to use fear to keep the rackets in check.
 DiNapoli was suspected of ordering the slaying of Danny Evangelista, a dissident union leader from Local 385; Evangelista was shot to death while sitting at his desk in the Local.
 DiNapoli also allegedly gave the order to firebomb the home of another Local 385 member, Shaun Toner, who criticized various union officials.